cch5ng/music_machine_2015/README.md

   * http://subtlepatterns.com/one-in-a-million-s/

 ### Status
+  * (TODO) would like to refactor: currently a lot of redundancy so would like to be able to add new tracks more easily
   * (TODO) need 7 more speed sliders
     * (DONE) added speed update functions to playground.js
     * (DONE - proof of concept) probably make the speed slider in to a per track slider